General Legal Advice on Marital Breakdown – Judicial Separation and Divorce:

-AA decree of Divorce will only be granted by the Court if a couple have “lived apart” from each other for a period or periods amounting to four years out of the previous five years.
+AA decree of Divorce will only be granted by the Court if a couple have “lived apart” from each other for a period or periods amounting to two years out of the previous three years.
 Living apart is not defined and can in very limited circumstances include spouses who live apart in two separate households but under the one roof.
 There must also be no prospect of reconciliation and proper financial provision must either be in place or be put in place by the Court.
 The Court has power to make a variety of financial relief orders including orders in relation to the family home, other property, maintenance, pension and life insurance.

 What is a Decree of Divorce?